On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

 \subsection{Verifying Whether a Guess is Realizable}

 It remains to solve the \topologyProb\ problem.
-Let us first remark that if we allowed a linear dependency on $k$ in the running time, then this task would have been easier than our actual task, since we could have used the following approach: first, we would have computed some walk $P^\star$ that uses every arc $e$ in the input enriched topology exactly $\varphi(e)$ times---note that the size of such $P^\star$ can be $\Omega(\ell r)$ (that is, $\Omega(k)$ if we trace the source of $\ell$); then, we could have used a simple dynamic programming (DP) computation to check whether the input digraph $G$ contains such a colored walk (where vertices having the same color in $P^\star$ are allowed to be mapped to distinct vertices in $G$ as long as these vertices have the same color).
+Let us first remark that if we allowed a linear dependency on $k$ in the running time, then this task would have been easier than our actual task, since we could have used the following approach: first, we would have computed some walk $P^\star=v_{i_1} \ldots v_{i_d}$ that uses every arc $e$ in the input enriched topology exactly $\varphi(e)$ times---note that the size~$d$ of such a $P^\star$ can be $\Omega(\ell r)$ (that is, $\Omega(k)$ if we trace the source of $\ell$); then, we could have used a simple dynamic programming (DP) computation to check whether the input digraph $G$ contains such a colored walk (where vertices having the same color in $P^\star$ are allowed to be mapped to distinct vertices in $G$ as long as these vertices have the same color).
+This could be done by a simple table $T[v,j]$ that stores, for every $j \in [d]$ and every vertex $v \in V$ of the same color as $v_{i_j}$, whether there is a colored walk in $G$ ``implementing'' the prefix $v_{i_1} \ldots v_{i_j}$ of $P^\star$, ending at the vertex $v$.
+Note how the use of vertex colors guarantees that the result is an $r$-simple path, even if it only weakly complies with the enriched topology.

+To solve \topologyProb\ while attaining a logarithmic dependency on $k$, instead of searching for a walk one step a time, we decompose the enriched topology into cycles.
+Let $(T, \varphi)$ be an enriched topology, and let $C$ be a cycle in $T$.
+Let $M$ be the smallest value of $\varphi(e)$ for arcs $e$ in $C$.
+Then we can search for $(T,\varphi)$ as follows: find a copy of $C$ in $G$; remove $M$ copies of every arc of $C$ from $(T, \varphi)$, deleting arcs whose multiplicity reaches 0; then recursively, via DP, find a copy in $G$ of every connected component of the resulting enriched topology.
+If we ensure that colors are preserved in all steps, and that the resulting subgraph $H$ of $G$ is connected, then $H$ will admit a walk that forms an $r$-simple path which weakly complies with $(T, \varphi)$.

+We now present the recursive algorithm that (combined with DP) solves \topologyProb.
+Due to the nature of the recursion, we need to consider an annotated version of \topologyProb, defined as follows.